tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 Reattestation is tied to the completion of an Extended Key Update (EKU) exchange {{!I-D.ietf-tls-extended-key-update}}.
 TLS peers that require reattestation MUST support EKU, since reattestation depends on the key schedule update defined in the EKU draft.
-Extended Key Update injects fresh key-exchange input into the key schedule and produces a new main secret (`Main Secret N+1`) {{I-D.ietf-tls-extended-key-update}}.
-To bind reattestation to this EKU exchange, the attester derives a fresh attestation secret from `Main Secret N+1`, using the concatenation of the EKU request and response messages and its TLS identity public key as context.
+The first two messages of an EKU exchange introduce fresh key-exchange input and make `Main Secret N+1` available to both peers.

-However, EKU alone does not guarantee that both peers transitioned to the same `Main Secret N+1`.
-Before reattestation can occur, the peers MUST complete the authenticated-transition step defined in {{!I-D.ietf-tls-extended-key-update}}, using either Post-Handshake Client Authentication or Exported Authenticators.
+However, EKU alone does not guarantee that both peers transition to the same `Main Secret N+1`.
+The peers MUST complete the authenticated-transition step defined in {{!I-D.ietf-tls-extended-key-update}}, using either Post-Handshake Client Authentication or Exported Authenticators.
 This ensures that both peers have derived the same `Main Secret N+1` and detects any active interference with the EKU exchange.

-Once EKU and the authenticated transition are complete, the attester derives a fresh attestation_secret from `Main Secret N+1` using the concatenation of the EKU request and response messages and its TLS identity public key as context.
+The Attestation message MUST be sent immediately before the attestor sends its EKU(new_key_update) message.
+Once `Main Secret N+1` is available (after the first two EKU messages), the attester derives a new attestation_secret from `Main Secret N+1`, using the concatenation of the EKU request and response messages and its TLS identity public key as context.

+The receiving peer, however, MUST NOT process the Attestation until the EKU exchange and the authenticated transition step have completed.
+This ensures that attestation bound to `Main Secret N+1` is accepted only after both peers have confirmed that they share the same updated key state.

 For a client attester: